srikrish010697/srikrishna.github.io/_pages/about.md

 ## Srikrishna Iyer

 I am a Senior Research Engineer at [ST Engineering](https://www.stengg.com/) in the Data analytics strategic technology centre [DA STC](https://www.stengg.com/en/innovation/solving-the-world-s-problems-with-data-science/) where my general area of research is machine learning.
 I have a Masters degree from Nanyang Technological University, Singapore and I completed my undergrad in Vellore Institute of Technology, India.
+In my free time, I like to play the cajon (still learning!) and listen to indian classical based fusion music!

 ## Research Interests